How to Build a LEGO Lighthouse

 As you start building around the door frame with your bricks, alternate between red bricks and white bricks to create a pattern for the lighthouse.

 If using light, leave one brick remaining from the bottom layer OR construct the lighthouse wide enough for the battery box to fit inside.
-If placing the battery box inside of the lighthouse, position the battery box so the switch is easily accessible through the door.
+If placing the battery box inside the lighthouse, position the battery box so the switch is easily accessible through the door.

 Keep building the lighthouse tower until it is as tall as you would like it to be.